What Is Cognitive Reframing?

 Though many don’t realize it, our thoughts often follow certain patterns that help us interpret the world around us.
 Because these mental frameworks are the lens through which we see virtually everything, it’s easy to understand how they can have a large impact on our behavior.
 If these patterns are warped or based on false conclusions or beliefs, we might experience maladaptive feelings and behaviors, like increased stress or anger, as well as symptoms of mental health disorders like anxiety or depression.

 That’s where cognitive reframing comes in.
-It’s the process of shifting your perspective by replacing negative or flawed thought patterns with more realistic and positive ones, which can help improve your mood, mental health, and general well being.
+It’s the process of shifting your perspective by replacing negative or flawed thought patterns with more realistic and positive ones, which can help with stress management and improve your mood, mental health, and overall well-being.

 Learning to recognize and name these distortions when they come up is the first step to shifting them toward something more helpful through the practice of cognitive reframing.
 Here are a few of the most common ones.